mtoscano84/sports-store-agent-ai/docs/alloydb.md

    100
 ```

-## Load Recipes Images on GCS
+## Load Product Images on GCS

-We will use a GCS Bucket to serve the recipes images.
+We will use a GCS Bucket to serve the product images.
 All the images has been created using Gemini model "imagen-3.0-generate-002"

 1. Create a GCS Bucket to store the images and serve them from there
 ```